Colonialism and the Olympic Games: Protests

-Irish Republican protest during the torch relay at the 2012 Summer Olympics in London, England
+2012 Summer Olympics

+Northern Ireland

 During the 2012 Summer Olympic torch relay in Northern Ireland, Irish republican supporters had disputed the event in Northern Ireland to protest against the British intervention in Northern Ireland.
 During the events of the relay, the police and the military had arrested several suspected IRA members.

-Argentine ad about the Falkland Islands before the 2012 Summer Olympics in London, England
+Falkland Islands

 On 2 May 2012, on the 30th anniversary of the sinking of the Argentine cruiser ARA General Belgrano, an advertising film depicting the captain of Argentina's hockey team, Fernando Zylberberg, training in Stanley, Falkland Islands, was broadcast in Argentina under the slogan "To compete on British soil, we train on Argentine soil."
 While it was claimed by several major Argentine newspapers that the film had not been commissioned by the Argentine government, with it being produced by the local office of the Young & Rubicam advertising agency, the rights to it were purchased by the Office of the President for national broadcast.
 An IOC statement said "the games should not be part of a political platform", while Argentine Olympic Committee President Gerardo Werthein stated that "the Olympic Games cannot be used to make political gestures".
 Zylberberg stated that he had been unaware that the film would be used as a political advert.
 He subsequently was not selected for the Argentine hockey squad.